Generic selectors

 • Type: Bottom dweller

-Corydoras catfish can be kept in tanks as small as 30 gallons, although a four-foot tank will allow you to keep a larger school or even a few different species.
-These peaceful fish hang out on the bottom of the tank and they love to search the substrate for leftover food scraps.
+Corydoras catfish can be kept in tanks as small as 30 gallons, but a 55-gallon tank allows you to keep a larger school or even a few different species.
+These peaceful fish hang out on the bottom and search the substrate for leftover food scraps.
+There are many species available, including panda cories, Sterbai cories, and albino breeds.
+Keep a school of at least 5 of the same species and provide a sinking bottom feeder tablet.

 7. Ram Cichlids